-“Architecture is my first love, if you want to talk about what moves me — the ordering of space, the visual pleasure, architecture’s power to construct our days and nights … This stuff really means a lot to me.”
+“Architecture is my first love, if you want to talk about what moves me — It’s the ordering of space, the visual pleasure, architecture’s power to construct our days and nights …”

-The epic challenge of producing such an effect is why many love the practice of architecture in and of itself.
+The epic challenge of turning concepts like these into constructed realities is why many love the practice of architecture in and of itself.
 Humanitarian architecture pioneer Cameron Sinclair wrote about what first made him fall in love with the profession: “I became enamored with the process and the huge hurdles it took to turn a dream to reality.”
-These huge hurdles were navigated by the dozens of architects who designed and delivered A+Award-winning projects of the past five years.
-This year, hundreds more will follow in their footsteps.
+These huge hurdles were navigated by the dozens of architects who have designed and delivered A+Award-winning projects of the past 10 years.
+This year, thousands more will follow in their footsteps.